Hope Rock left TownMall of Westminster with a dozen free roses yesterday and headed for the courthouse where her mother works.

 Red was the most popular among the preschool set.
 Zoe Rosner, 2, buried her face in a deep red bunch that she planned to share with her cousins.
 Bradley Leete, 5, chose the same shade for his mother and grandmother.
 When asked what color she wanted, Gabrielle Lucas, 4, pointed to a red flower on her shirt.

-Some florists have discontinued the practice, mentioning those who abuse it.
+Some florists have discontinued the practice, noting abuse.
 "I had people come in who already had a couple of dozen in their car," said Kim Sellman, manager of Dixon's Florist in Sykesville.

 Barbara Kearns participated when she opened Hampstead Florist three years ago.
 She said she learned then that she could not afford the promotion and "a lot of people don't get into the spirit of it.
 They don't give the roses away."